Advertisement

 Different types of flour are milled for different baking purposes.
 Protein content and gluten content will affect elasticity.
 The higher the protein content, the harder the flour.
 Bleaching produces a lighter, more aesthetic color.

-• All-purpose flour (bleached or unbleached) is a blend of hard and soft wheats and has a protein content of 10% to 11%.
+• All-purpose flour (bleached or unbleached) is a blend of hard and soft wheat and has a protein content of 10% to 11%.
 It is ideal for hearty cookies, like chocolate chip and oatmeal, and some pastries.

 • Bread flour, made from hard wheat, has a protein content of up to 15%.
-It is not used for cakes, but for chewy breads.
+It is not used for cakes but for chewy breads.

-• Cake flour is made from bleached soft wheat, has a low gluten content and has a protein content of 7% to 8%.
-It creates a white cake with a delicate crumb, and is preferred for delicate cookies.
+• Cake flour is made from bleached soft wheat, has a low gluten content, and has a protein content of 7% to 8%.
+It creates a white cake with a delicate crumb and is preferred for delicate cookies.

-• Pastry flour has a moderate gluten content and a protein content of 8.5% to and 9.5%.
+• Pastry flour has a moderate gluten content and a protein content of 8.5% to 9.5%.
 It is used for many cakes and pastries.

 FLOURLESS CAKE

-Flourless Chocolate CakeThere are different types of flourless cake.
+There are different types of flourless cakes.
 One substitutes ground nuts for wheat flour.
 While the cake does not rise as high (it is more at a level with a German torte), the cakes are just as delicious and can be enjoyed by people with gluten allergies.
-Angel food cake is made only of egg whites (plus sugar, cream of tartar, salt and flavoring).
-Meringue cakes are also made only of egg whites, but unlike airy angel food cake, the meringue is a hardened form.
+Angel food cake is made only of egg whites (plus sugar, cream of tartar, salt, and flavoring).
+Meringue cakes are also made only of egg whites, but unlike airy angel food cakes, the meringue is a hardened form.

 This flourless Chocolate Truffle Cake by David Glass is available at Zabars.com.